 Sub procedures (Subs)

-When thinking about the difference between Public and Private subs, the two main areas to consider:
+When thinking about the difference between a Public Sub and a Private Sub, the two primary considerations are:

-- Does it appear in the list of available macros within Excel’s Macro window?
+- Do we want the macro to appear in the list of available macros within Excel’s Macro window?

-- Can the code be run from another Macro?
+- Do we want the macro to be run from another Macro?